 Because of its location about 22 miles from Charles Town, or roughly one day's journey for a trader leading a pack train, the site developed into a popular camping spot where traders could catch a good night's sleep before beginning the last leg of their journey in the morning.

-St. James, Goose Creek Chapel of Ease Historical Site was the site of a significant battle during the Yemassee War in 1715, it was later a Chapel of Ease for early colonists in the
+St. James Goose Creek Chapel of Ease Historical Site is believed to be the site of a significant battle during the Yemassee War in 1715, it was later a Chapel of Ease for early colonists in the